Provincial & Territorial Developments

 The 2021 convention of the Union of BC Municipalities endorsed a resolution to ask the Province to draft and enact Right to Repair legislation

-The province responded by citing its work on the Canada-wide Action Plan on Zero Plastic Waste, which includes commitments for the development of targets and standards for repair by the end of 2022, facilitation of economic incentives for repair and other value recovery activities, and consideration of how regulatory and non-regulatory approaches can support product life extension
+BC responded by citing its work on the Canada-wide Action Plan on Zero Plastic Waste, which includes commitments for the development of targets and standards for repair by the end of 2022, facilitation of economic incentives for repair and other value recovery activities, and consideration of how regulatory and non-regulatory approaches can support product life extension

 Manitoba